-- China puts growth ahead of climate with surge in coal-powered steel mills. — Financial Times
+- China puts growth ahead of climate with a surge in coal-powered steel mills. — Financial Times

 To further explore the subject of active voice in writing, we also recommend this video by the English Nerd:

-Almost every accomplished writer will tell to write in the active voice.
+Almost every accomplished writer will tell you to write in an active voice.

 The active voice not only activates your sentences, carrying the story forward, but they are also a great way to make your writing easy to understand.

 Good writing does not sound pretentious and overly pedantic.
 It is direct, concise, and clear.
 Use the active voice almost exclusively, except under the circumstances highlighted in the article.